sNurseit/currency/README.md

 Configure the data in application.yml.
 Finally,Run the project in the development environment.

-Open your browser and enter following URL : http://localhost:8090/swagger-ui/index.html#/ Before checking other controllers make a request to exchange controller.
+Open your browser and enter following URL : http://localhost:8090/swagger-ui/index.html#/ Before checking other controllers make a request to itegration controller.